 The bill goes to Public Safety Committee, where there are hearings and proposed amendments before a vote is taken.
-Note: our bill must pass before it can be received by the entire City Council.
+Our bill must pass before it can be received by the entire City Council.
 We must ensure that it passes without losing our three tenets: elected, empowered, with an Independent Prosecutor.
-Note: Our bill must pass before it can be received by the entire City Council.
-We must ensure it passes without losing our three tenets.

 The bill will go to the entire City Council for hearings and debates.
 2/3 of the City Council need to vote for the bill in order to pass and override the Mayor's veto.